dodaucy/auWin/README.md

 #### Display

 Just lists all windows found.
-This can be used to test whether the windows are found or to get the PID wich can be used to [select a windows](#pid--process-id-in-the-brackets-at-display "PID / Process ID (In the brackets at 'Display')").
+This can be used to test whether the windows are found or to get the PID wich can be used to [select windows](#pid--process-id-in-the-brackets-at-display "PID / Process ID (In the brackets at 'Display')").
 An example of an PID is `980`.

 ![display](assets/introduction/actions/display.png)

 #### Display handle

 Displays the HWND of the selected windows.
-This can be used to [select a windows](#hwnd--window-handle-get-with-display-handle "HWND / Window Handle (Get with 'Display handle')").
+This can be used to [select windows](#hwnd--window-handle-get-with-display-handle "HWND / Window Handle (Get with 'Display handle')").
 An example of a HWND is `0x00000000000802EC`.

 ![display handle](assets/introduction/actions/display_handle.png)